The ‘Beurre Hardy’ pear tree is one of the earliest fruits for harvest in orchards at the end of summer.

 Foliage – deciduous

 Pruning and planting are all practices that will increase harvests if done properly.

 Planting a ‘Beurre Hardy’ pear tree

-This fruit tree, like most trees in general and pear trees in particular, is best planted in fall to favor root development before winter.
+This pear tree, like most trees in general and pear trees in particular, is best planted in fall to favor root development before winter.

 If you’re planning on planting in spring or in summer, provide for more regular watering, especially at the beginning.